 The school improvement plan is evaluated throughout the school year by the School Advisory Committee (SAC) through the monthly SAC meetings.
-The SAC committee must also approve the the new School Improvement Plan.
+The SAC committee must also approve the the new School Improvement Plan and expenditures related to achieving our school goals associated with the School Improvement Plan.